Making the Transition From Breast to Bottle Feeding

 But there is a good rule of thumb: Introduce babies to the bottle when they are “fairly good at breastfeeding but not so used to it that they won’t do anything else,” says pediatrician Jennifer Shu, MD, co-author, with Jana, of Heading Home With Your Newborn, and Food Fights: Winning the Nutritional Challenges of Parenthood Armed with Insight, Humor, and a Bottle of Ketchup.

 Most babies are well adapted to breastfeeding in the first two to six weeks, Shu says.
-You’ll know breastfeeding is established when baby begins putting on weight, and can latch on easily to your nipple and feed until they’re done.
+You’ll know breastfeeding is established when baby begins putting on weight, and can latch on easily to your nipple and feed until she's done.

 Why wait until baby is good at breastfeeding if you’re trying to introduce bottles?
 Because many moms “combination feed“ -- offering the breast perhaps first thing in the morning and last thing at night, with bottles of breast milk or baby formula the rest of the day.